The Things I don’t like about Scheme

 Here are a few harmless constructs that I find no need for:

 This is not exactly a complaint but the following problem might be fixed by language design.
 As I develop Scheme code I define many values at the top level.
+This is the only way I know to explore interactively.
 This style is presumably convenient to those who would like to explore my programs.
 This style of program is contrary to another pattern of which I am fond—limiting the scope of definition to those areas where it is needed.
-The members of my repository somewhat overcome this tension.
+I can imagine a primitive function which when invoked establishes an interactive terminal session where the identifiers in scope at the point of the function invocation are in the name space of the REPL.
+Perhaps arguments to the function are bound to parameters a0, a1, … an, and the continuation is bound to ret.
+Perhaps all this is merely a C library function.